handsontable/hyperformula/docs/guide/named-expressions.md

 method.
 Select the name of an expression to change and pass it as the first parameter,  then define the new expression as raw cell content and optionally add the scope.
-If you do not define the scope it will be set to global, meaning the expression will be vaild for the whole workbook.
+If you do not define the scope it will be set to global, meaning the expression will be valid for the whole workbook.
 If you want to change many of them, it is advised to do so in a [batch](batch-operations.md).
 This method returns a list of cells whose values were affected by this operation, their absolute addresses, and new values.
 See the "changes" section in [basic operations](basic-operations) for more info.